Skip to main content

 When your muscles or tendons get strained, it results in tender spots on or around your spine.
 Muscle sprains are inflamed areas that feel tender when touched, also known as spinal muscle cramps.
 Athletes are more susceptible to spinal muscle strains if they don’t correctly stretch before the activity.

-Most of these muscle strains can easily be treated with rest and physical therapy.
+Most muscle strains can easily be treated with rest and physical therapy.
 However, never ignore your spinal pain, as doing so can increase the risks of muscle tears.

 If the tenderness persists, your healthcare professional will suggest another treatment.